Newtoto/comp230-cpd/README.md

 ### General Comments
 The 9-5 schedule has not been going to plan and I have been working on weekends to compensate for that.
 This is less about getting the work done and more about trying to routine myself, but so far it has not been successful.

+### Summary and Critiques
+Make a more valuable prototype, reflect the value in the game, not a technical aspect Failing to routine my work into stable hours.

 ## 9th - 13th October (Week 3)

 ### Comp210